Taturevich/.net-lab-process.students/README.md

 > :question: What mark is considered as positive for the task?
 - \>= 4

-> :question: Can I share my mark for the task with other students?
+> :question: Can I share my marks with other students?
 - Yes.

-# Rreading
+# Reading

 1. http://www.albahari.com/nutshell/
 2. https://www.amazon.com/CLR-via-4th-Developer-Reference/dp/0735667454